-As I alluded to in my first post, not only am I taking my inner workings apart but I’m also in the middle of a major career transition in that I’m not going back to the industry I was in for twelve years.
+As I alluded to in my first post, not only am I taking my inner workings apart but I’m also in the middle of a major career transition as I’m not going back to the industry I was in for twelve years.

 Basically, I’m gutting the entire house all at once because that’s me – I’m an all or nothing kind of gal.

 As with any method this has its positives and negatives.
 Positive: I think career and personal mentality go together like what flooring is to walls – can’t do one without considering the other.
 Negative: At times, all of this renovation can be a little much because it’s question after question; Does this match this?
 Is this really useful and necessary or just decorative?
 What do I really want to use this space for?
 Which can lead to a question/decision/answer-meltdown (QDA – if you will).

 Case in point, in preparing my taxes, I stumbled upon a new portion of the Department of Labor’s website that vaguely indicates my unemployment benefits might be ending in March when I had counted on them until June.
 Of course I immediately picked up the phone to try to clarify this and conveniently it was President’s Day and the office is closed.

 Enter major QDA freakout session of: OMG!
 Was this a mistake?
 Maybe this wasn’t the right time for a career transition?
 Am I going to have to go back to the industry I was so miserable in and have no personal life?
 But what if they don’t want me back either?
 In taking an unconventional path am I now considered to be damaged goods?
 What am I going to do if I can’t pay my rent?
 Am I being punished for how unconscious I used to be?

 QDA!
 QDA!
 QDA!!!!
 With no answers to any of these questions, more questions emerged until it was a long, mutilated chain of stressful interrogation to the point I was waterboarding myself.

 By chance, I was trolling yoga articles around this time and found this article: